aws-samples/api-gateway-websocket-saas-rate-limiting-using-aws-lambda-authorizer/README.md

    </ol>
 6. Messages are processed as either silo or pooled depending on the route selected
    <ol type="a" style="list-style-type: lower-alpha;">
-     <li>To process message per tenant in silo mode with FIFO, messages are sent to the tenants corresponding SQS FIFO queue with the tenant, session, and connection ids as metadata.</li>
+     <li>To process message per tenant in silo mode with FIFO, messages are sent to the tenants corresponding SQS FIFO queue with the tenant, session, tenant settings, and connection ids as metadata.</li>
-     <li>An AWS Lambda function per tenant is used to read messages from the SQS FIFO queue with session based grouping to keep messages in order.</li>
+     <li>An AWS Lambda function per tenant is used to read messages from the SQS FIFO queue with session based grouping to keep messages in order.
+The Lambda will also send the inbound message AND the response to all other connectionIds for the same session.
+Each inbound message will also update the session TTL.</li>
      <li>An AWS Lambda function is invoked for each message received by a websocket connection.
 The Lambda will respond by echoing the message back to the sender.
 The Lambda will also send the inbound message AND the response to all other connectionIds for the same session.
 Each inbound message will also update the session TTL.</li>
    </ol>
 7. An AWS Lambda function is used during disconnect to do the following: